 The Group operates on a divisional structure with six divisions: Australia Retail, Australia Commercial, Institutional, New Zealand, Pacific, and Group Centre.
-For further information on the composition of divisions refer to the Definitions on page 125.

 The presentation of divisional results has been impacted by a number of cost reallocations across and within the divisions during the period.
 Prior period comparatives have been restated.